 This sensitive period (called the socialisation period) begins at two weeks of age where kittens show a willingness to explore and play, they are eager to learn and experience new animals, people and objects without fear.

-A well socialised kitten grows into a sociable cat who is able to have positive interactions with humans as well as other animals.
+A well-socialised kitten grows into a sociable cat, They are able to have positive interactions with humans as well as other animals.
 Start from two weeks and make those interactions positive.

 Staying with mum: